Auburn 71 Excellent

 What's it like Living in Auburn?

-If you’re considering relocating to any new city, it could be a very intimidating task.
-However, it could also be a fulfilling experience if you are willing to get to know the area before actually living in Auburn, Indiana.
+If you’re considering relocating to any new city, it could be a very discouraging task.
+However, it could also be a good experience if you are willing to get to know the area before actually living in Auburn, Indiana.
 When searching for a new neighborhood, several key items should be considered.
 Safety is of utmost importance, ensuring a secure environment with low crime.
 Proximity to your workplace or school helps reduce commuting time and offers convenience.
 Access to amenities such as parks, grocery stores, and healthcare facilities enhances your daily life.
 Public transportation options contribute to easy mobility.
 A sense of community fosters a supportive and engaging environment.
 Lastly, the overall atmosphere should align with your desired lifestyle, ensuring a fulfilling living experience.
 Considering these items will guide you towards finding the perfect neighborhood that fits all your needs.
-Finding the best places to live in Auburn and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes amenities, crime, cost of living, commute, employment and other important metrics.
+The best areas in Auburn and in surrounding cities are easier to find when you are able to make informed decisions.
+Using data from crime, education, employment, you will see a detailed breakdown of the most important information as well as comparisons to the Indiana and national averages.

 Assuming that Auburn meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Auburn.
 Everything else becomes a lot less important if it turns out that home prices in Auburn are simply unattainable.
-The median home price for Auburn homes is $126,000, which is 0.4% lower than the Indiana average.
-If we take a closer look at the affordability of homes in Auburn, we’ll see that the home price to income ratio is 2.4, which is 4% lower than the Indiana average.
+The median home price for Auburn homes is $231,707, which is 2.1% higher than the Indiana average.
+If we take a closer look at the affordability of homes in Auburn, we’ll see that the home price to income ratio is 3, which is 0% lower than the Indiana average.

 Best Places to Live in and Around Auburn